Vyral/base-template/_posts/2019-07-05-how-many-homes-do-buyers-look-at-before-buying-one.md

 Of course, while I’d like to say it depends, I can actually give you a little more guidance and insight on this topic.

-The actual answer is that **you’re probably going to look at far fewer homes than you think.** The truth is that with all the information that’s available today, you’ll actually looking at quite a few homes before you come to me with listings you’d like to visit.
+The actual answer is that **you’re probably going to look at far fewer homes than you think.** The truth is that with all the information that’s available today, you’ll actually look at quite a few homes before you come to me with listings you’d like to visit.

 For every home you go into, I would venture to guess that you’ve seen 50 or more online that didn’t make the list.
 When we work with our clients, we tell them that **on average, our clients look at about seven homes before they place an offer.**